Jacek Sutryk: Life and career

-2018 local elections

-In the 2018 Polish local elections he stood for office of Mayor of Wrocław representing the Civic Coalition formed between the Civic Platform and Modern political parties.
+In the 2018 Polish local elections, he stood for office of Mayor of Wrocław representing the Civic Coalition formed between the Civic Platform and Modern political parties.
 He also received official support of the then-mayor Rafał Dutkiewicz as well as the Democratic Left Alliance and the Union of European Democrats.
-In the first round of the elections he received 129,669 votes (50.2%) thus beating the Law and Justice candidate Mirosława Stachowiak-Różecka who gained 71,049 votes (27.5%).
+In the first round of the elections, he received 129,669 votes (50.2%) thus beating the Law and Justice candidate Mirosława Stachowiak-Różecka who gained 71,049 votes (27.5%).
 On 19 November 2018, he was officially sworn in as Mayor of Wrocław.